nicholasgcotton/WhisperDO/README.md

 # WhisperDO
 For use with OpenAI's [Whisper](https://github.com/openai/whisper).

-A method to call the Whisper’s python code from the command line without using the CLI (.exe) version of Whisper, in order to solve the issue discussed here: [Stops working after long gap with no speech? #29](https://github.com/openai/whisper/discussions/29).
+A method to call the Whisper’s python code from the command line without using the CLI (.exe) version of Whisper, in order to solve the issue discussed here: [Issue 29: Stops working after long gap with no speech?](https://github.com/openai/whisper/discussions/29).

 In short, where the audio being transcribed or translated includes any significant gaps the CLI version of Whisper can fail to resume transcoding after the silence, this effect seems most noticeable when the audio is multilingual.